 Climate XChange People Have No Direct Benefit From The Raffle

 With all this talk of expenses, here is something we very much want you to know: No one affiliated with Climate XChange benefits in any personal, direct way from this Raffle.
 There are no hidden fees, commissions, bonuses, incentives or anything like that.
 Besides not being the right thing, those things are illegal for a Massachusetts-based raffle.
 A portion of funds raised may be used to pay staff salaries, which is a necessary part of pursuing our mission.
 CXC Board Members, ordinary members and volunteers are all unpaid.

 Raffle Expenses Do Double-Duty With Our Mission

-We would also like you to know that we view a substantial portion of our expenses as doing double duty: raising attention for carbon pricing through the mechanism of this Raffle itself while also raising funds for our mission.
+We would also like you to know that we view a substantial portion of our expenses as doing double duty: raising attention for Climate XChange and its climate policy work through the mechanism of this Raffle itself while also raising funds for our mission.
 For a large number of people, the attention we draw with the Raffle may be the only time they pay attention to the issue of climate change and the tools we can use to find just and equitable solutions for communities that have been impacted by the accumulation of heat-trapping gases in our atmosphere.
 We think of the money we spend on the unusually generous prize pool, advertising, marketing, much of the website, and the launch and drawing as double duty money.
 In this regard, we believe that it is sensible to think of many of our Raffle expenses as being directly related to our educational mission.